Mary Graustein: Life and research

 Mary Florence Curtis was the oldest of five children born to Jennie Esther (Lucas) (1857–1945) and Frank Abbott Curtis (1857–1937) in Westminster, Massachusetts.
 She attended Fitchburg High School in Massachusetts and in 1902 she began her undergraduate studies at Wellesley College.
 She was a Wellesley Honors Scholar throughout her college years and received her Bachelor of Art's degree in 1906.

 As was common practice at that time, Mary Curtis took a teaching position at Leominster High School in Westminster, where she taught German, algebra and geometry for two years, traveling to Europe for the summer of 1907.

 After her return, from 1908 to 1910, she taught German and natural science at the Cushing Academy in Ashburnham, Massachusetts.
 (During the summer break of 1909, she studied botany and pedagogy at Cornell University in Ithaca, New York.)

 Returning to Germany, Curtis studied mathematics and science for three semesters (May 1910 until August 1911) at Leipzig University.

 Upon her return from Leipzig, she joined the Wellesley College mathematics faculty where she taught from September 1911 to June 1914.

-Even while she was on the Wellesley faculty, she started graduate school at nearby Radcliffe College in Cambridge, Mass. in September 1913 and was awarded a one-year Mary E. Horton fellowship to facilitate her schooling.
+Even while she was on the Wellesley faculty, she started graduate school at nearby Radcliffe College in Cambridge, Massachusetts. in September 1913 and was awarded a one-year Mary E. Horton fellowship to facilitate her schooling.
 Curtis earned her M.A. in 1915 and her Ph.D. in 1917 with a dissertation in differential geometry titled Curves invariant under point transformations of special type.
 Professors Charles Leonard Bouton and Julian Coolidge were her faculty reviewers.
 She was the first woman from Harvard-Radcliffe (the two are now combined) to earn a doctorate in math.